An official website of the European Union. See all European Institutions

 The first 21 projects of the Fund are already showing results:

-Since the on-set of the Syrian crisis, substantial non-humanitarian assistance to the Syrian population inside Syria has also been provided by the Commission through the European Neighbourhood Instrument, targeting in particular education, livelihoods, health and civil society support.
+Since the onset of the Syrian crisis, the EU has provided substantial non-humanitarian assistance to the Syrian population inside Syria through the European Neighbourhood Instrument, targeting in particular education, livelihoods, health and civil society support.

 Thanks to this financial support, over 85,000 children have received formal and informal (basic and primary) education in a safe and accessible learning environment since 2016.
 Nearly 320,000 pre-primary and primary school children benefited from a school funding programme and received Fortified School Snacks with the essential nutrition and energy to remain concentrated at school; almost 11,300 households received seeds, fertilizers, tools and cash assistance for farming activities in 2016 and 2017; and almost 200,000 people (among whom nearly 110,000 women) benefitted from the rehabilitation of infrastructure and service facilities in North West Syria in 2016 and 2017.